sLokesh-code/AWS-S3-CLI/README.md

 - S3 General purpose bucket is the default bucket type that is used for the majority of use cases in S3.
 General purpose buckets support all S3 features and most storage classes.You can store any number of objects in a bucket and can have up to 100 buckets in your account.
 # Features

-- Easy authentication with Azure.
+- Easy authentication with AWS.
 - Multiple files Upload directly to your S3 Bucket.

   ## Installation